nawab312/Docker/Notes.md

+**Docker**
+Docker is an open-source platform that allows you to automate the deployment, scaling, and management of applications inside lightweight, portable containers.
+Containers bundle an application with all its dependencies, such as libraries, configurations, and binaries, ensuring that it runs consistently across different environments (e.g., development, testing, production).

 **Dockerfile**
 - A Dockerfile is a text file containing instructions to build a Docker image.
 - It automates the process of creating Docker images by defining the application's environment, dependencies, and configurations.